koheing/firex-store/docs/v1-alpha/v1-alpha-usage.md

     - `subscribeFirestore` and `subscribeFirestoreActions` only.
     - If it defined, call it when completed
     - This method called after mutation called
+    - parameters
-    - @param payload
+      - payload
         - type payload = {
           - data: { docId: string | null, [key: string]: any }, <-- subscribed data
           - isLast: boolean, <-- In 'document' subscribed , it undefined.
 In 'collection' subscribed, true or false.
             - UseCase: disappear and appear loading bar when subscribed 'collection' data at first
           - statePropName: string <-- state property bound to subscribe data
           - [key: string]: any }

   - notFoundHandler
     - If it defined, call it when snapshot doesn't exist
+      - parameters
-    - @param type: 'document' | 'collection'
+        - type: 'document' | 'collection'
-    - @param isAll:
+        - isAll:
           - undefined when subscribe Document data
           - true when subscribe Collection data
           - false when subscribe Collection data and document in Collection is not existed

 Ex.